mitin001/transcriber/blog/podcasts/kara-swisher/burn-book.md

 > A tight group of innovators who steal away from a mothership and create a smaller, faster-moving pirate ship.
 Our hope was to create a crack team of mouthy malcontents willing to innovate news delivery and host live events.
 We wanted to launch a digital-only publication with attitude and personality, and without all the meddling from those who love to meddle in a news organization.

+At one such live event organized by Kara, Steve Jobs called the Windows operating system _hell_ whereas his company's software gave relief to the souls damned to its eternal toil.

+> We’ve got cards and letters from lots of people that say iTunes is their favorite app on Windows.
+It’s like giving a glass of ice water to somebody in hell.

 [Burn Book]: https://www.google.com/books/edition/Burn_Book/Fcj3EAAAQBAJ